crmorgan/hotel-management-system/README.md

 ### Guest Checkout
 Coming soon:  A check-out process will generate a guest's final invoice for their stay and charge the guest's credit card.

-## The Services
+## Services
-In the context of this system a *Service* is the technical authority for a business context and owns all business rules and data.
-They are a logical concept, not a physical one, so they can be everywhere from the UI to the database.

-In this system a Service will typically have a UI component, ASP.NET Web API, NServiceBus host, and a database.
+In the context of this system a *Service* is defined as the technical authority for a business capability and all business rules and data reside in the service.
+In this code base a service will typically consist of a UI component, an ASP.NET Web API, a NServiceBus host, and a database.
+For more information on service boundaries watch [Finding Service Boundaries – illustrated in healthcare by Udi Dahan](https://vimeo.com/album/3715841/video/113515335)

 1. Availability
 2. Rates